Weekend in the West Village: A Local’s Guide

 Pick a “small radius” and stay in it.

-A few easy pockets that work well:
+A few easy itineraries that work well:

 Saturday morning: waterfront air + coffee you actually remember